lachlan-waugh/comp-notes/math/1022/lectures/topic01.md

 #### Heroin

 * Charles Wright
-* Boiled morphine and acetic acid, which introduced an acetyl group into compound
+* Boiled morphine & acetic acid, which introduced an acetyl group into compound